PeterDarley/PeterDarley/README.md

 # Peter Darley
 I have just finished working at the [Cohn Lab](https://research.fredhutch.org/cohn/en.html) at the [Fred Hutchinson Cancer Center](https://www.fredhutch.org/en.html).
 I moved there from the [Mullins Retrovirology Lab](https://mullinslab.microbiol.washington.edu/) at the [University of Washington Department of Microbiology](https://microbiology.washington.edu/uw-microbiology-home).
 I was continuing the work I started at the Mullins Lab; I develop tools for the collection, distribution, and analysis of scientific data.
-The projects I've worked on here are:
+The projects I've worked on there are:

 ## Full Applications
 Some of these are available at the [Mullins Lab GitHub page](https://github.com/MullinsLab)